 J-PAL’s Governance Initiative (GI) funds randomized evaluations of interventions designed to improve participation in the political and policy process, reduce corruption and leakages, and improve state capacity.
-GI's Spring 2017 RFP round is now closed.
-Decisions will be announced in early May.
+GI is now accepting proposals for its thirteenth round of funding.
+Three types of proposals will be considered in this round: full research proposals, pilot proposals, and travel/proposal development grants.
+Proposals are due by 5:00 PM ET on Friday, September 15.
+Decisions will be announced by mid-November.

-By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for organizations and governments in developing countries, as well as the donors who provide support to these countries, so that policies can be guided by scientific evidence on what works (or does not work).
+By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

 Request for Proposals: Application Documents